hycis/TensorGraph/README.md

 As deep learning becomes more and more common and the architectures becoming more and more complicated, it seems that we need some easy to use framework to quickly build these models and that's what TensorGraph is designed for.
-It's a very simple and easy to use framework and allows you to build any imaginable models.
+It's a very simple framework that adds a very thin layer above tensorflow.
+It is for more advanced users who want to have more control and flexibility over his model building and efficient at the same time.

 -----
 ### Target Audience
-TensorGraph is targeted more at intermediate to advance users who feel keras or other packages is having too much restrictions on model building, and someone who don't want to rewrite the standard layers in tensorflow constantly, and someone who want to use some higher level layers to build models quickly without the restrictions of most other deep learning package.
+TensorGraph is targeted more at intermediate to advance users who feel keras or other packages is having too much restrictions on model building, and someone who don't want to rewrite the standard layers in tensorflow constantly.
+Also for enterprise users who want to share deep learning models easily between teams.

 -----
 ### Install